oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 ----

 .. image:: ../../img/mc_email_campaign/oro_mc_integration.jpg
+   :alt: Sending email campaign via mailchimp

 Prepare Data for the Campaign in OroCRM
 ---------------------------------------

 Email campaign is based on data in marketing lists.
 In order to prepare a campaign in OroCRM, you need to create a :ref:`Marketing List<user-guide-marketing-lists>` first.

 This list will create a segment on the MailChimp side.
 Go to **Marketing>Marketing Lists>Create Marketing List.**